-The Tennessee Suicide Prevention Network highly recommends Recommendations for Reporting on Suicide, a one-pager that provides guidance for covering suicide incidents that encourages help-seeking and does not encourage contagion effects.
+The Tennessee Suicide Prevention Network highly endorses Recommendations for Reporting on Suicide, a one-pager that provides guidance for covering suicide incidents that encourages help-seeking and does not encourage contagion effects.

 These recommendations were developed by leading experts in suicide prevention and in collaboration with several international suicide prevention and public health organizations, schools of journalism, media organizations and key journalists as well as Internet safety experts.
 The recommendations are based on more than 50 international studies on suicide contagion.